Camden County New Jersey assistance programs.

 Funds for rent and security deposits - Residents of Camden County that were stable in the past but that are now facing a short term emergency may be candidates for emergency rental assistance.
 There are non-profits as well as government affiliated agencies that work to prevent homelessness in the region.
 Get information one on time support, and read Camden assistance for rent.

 Camden free clothes, school supplies, and holiday help - Basic goods and material needs can be met by clothing closets as well as donation programs.
 As many as 15 different charities offer assistance to low income families.
 There may be school supplies, Christmas toys or gifts, clothes for work, a free diaper bank, and other support.
-Find clothing closets in Camden County.
+Find free clothing closets and school supplies in Camden County.

 The City of Camden has the highest percentage of single parent households in the nation.
 Many of these families, most of which are run by mothers, could benefit from some of the services that are available for their needs, such as child care vouchers, food stamps or housing assistance.
 There are also employment services available, and find programs for single moms.

 Information and referrals - A toll free, Crisis line service is available across the county.
 Staff offer details on a number resources for families living in poverty as well as more vulnerable residents, such as single moms or the elderly.
 Whether it is medical care or funds for paying heating bills, day care or housing, specialists can offer advice.
 Much more is also provided by the Crisis line.
-Click more details.
+Click more details on Camden County New Jersey Crisis Line.

-Non-profit Thanksgiving and Christmas assistance in Camden can help the less fortunate.
+Non-profit Thanksgiving and free Christmas assistance in Camden can help the less fortunate.
 As resources allow, families may receive a free toy or gift certificate for their child, and hot meals may be served to anyone from the community that needs food or a little holiday job.
-More information.
+More information on free holiday help in Camden County.